dansmyers/IntroToCS/Final_Project/README.md

 **It is acceptable** to research solutions to programming problems and incorporate them into your code.
 For example, if you need to convert a string to a list, you could look up how to to do that and then use the solution you find.
 That's an acceptable use of documentation.
 You **don't** need to provide citations for basic language features or solutions like these.

 **You may use ChatGPT or another AI model as a resource**.
 However, you must use it as a **source** that aids your own development, not as a substitute for your own design and thinking.
 It is not acceptable to prompt ChatGPT to create an entire program, then copy that and present it as your own submission.
-If you
+If you're working on a project that can be trivially solved with ChatGPT, then your project is too easy and you should pick something more ambitious.

+If you use an AI model, **you must upload an additional AI statement** explaining how you used the model, what prompts you ran, and how the output was incorporated into your final program.

+## Invalid Projects

+Please don't choose any of the following ideas.
+They're either too easy, too generic, or trivial to implement with AI tools.

+- Hangman, or any similar word guessing game.
+Wordle, however, is more interesting and acceptable.
+- Other simple pen and paper games are acceptable a long as they're worthy of effort.
+If ChatGPT can do it automatically, I don't want to grade it.
+- Text-based quizzes in Python like Challenge Project 1.
+If you want to do a quiz, make it a web project.

 ## Tips